Martin Luther King . . .

 These three quite different men shared a respect for the power of the spoken word.

-Twenty-three centuries ago, Aristotle gave us the means to deliver powerful business presentations.
+Twenty-three centuries ago, Aristotle gave us the means to deliver especially powerful presentations.
 The best speakers know this, either explicitly or instinctively.

 We all owe a debt to Aristotle for his powerful treatise on persuasive public speaking Rhetoric.

 Rhetoric is the function of discovering the means of persuasion for every case.